-These small peppers originate from the Spanish municipality of Padrón in the autonomous community of Galicia, hence their name.
-Canonical in shape and ranging between 5 to 10 cm (or 2 to 4 inches) in length they mostly come in a bright green colour.
+These small peppers originate from the Spanish municipality of Padrón in the autonomous community of Galicia, located in northwestern Spain, hence their name.
+Canonical in shape and ranging between 2 to 4 inches (or 5 to 10 cm) in length, they mostly come in a bright green colour.
 They are served grilled in olive oil which brings out their typical mild and sweet taste.
 But don’t let yourself get fooled since one out of 10 Padrón peppers are really hot and spicy.
 The fun part is that you cannot see or know which ones are spicy until you eat them.
 It’s a bit like playing Russian roulette, but with ‘harmless’ chilli peppers.

 Some are hot and some are not

 In Spain, Padrón peppers or pementos de Padrón in Galician are typically eaten as a Spanish tapas dish.
 Make sure to have a plate of bread ready for when you choose the spicy one, because it will burn your tongue.
 Generally, when serving a plate of these green delicacies the Spanish have a saying, ‘unos pican otros no’ or some are hot and some are not.
 I must say, it doesn’t happen that often that you end up with a very spicy one on your plate, so don’t worry if you don’t like it hot, the chances are slim you will get one.
 And if/when you do, eating a slice of bread, or taking a swig of milk will do wonders.

 Note: All the exact quantities of the ingredients can be found in the recipe card at the bottom of this post.